SuzuSuzu-HaruHaru/league-standings/README.md

 ## Tiebreakers and sorting options

-A sorting method can be implemented via the `sorting` key in the starting object, where the simplest value it can take is a defauly keyword.
+A sorting method can be implemented via the `sorting` key in the starting object, where the simplest value it can take is a defauly keyword; for example, in

 ```javascript
 const teams = ["San Marino", "Italy", "Spain", "France"];